Runner tying shoelaces by the front door

 • adding "just one more" hard day

-A decent plan you can follow is worth far more than a "perfect" one you keep rebuilding.
+A decent plan you follow is worth far more than a perfect-looking one you keep rebuilding.

 Why this works

-• It leaves enough flexibility for work, weather, life, and fatigue.
+• It leaves room for work, weather, life, and fatigue.

-That matters, because real training weeks almost never go exactly as drawn.
+That last part matters because real training weeks almost never go exactly as drawn.

 Where Workout Writer fits

-This is exactly the workflow Workout Writer is built for:
+This is the workflow Workout Writer is built for:

 • write in plain language